By Kieran Seale and Peter Kinsey

 Many organisations bring in advisors at the last moment to help them to “respond” to the CQC.
 How useful is a last-minute response, really?
+What effect will it have on compliance?
 For the organisation we have been working with we have spent some weeks talking to them about how they are governed and how they can improve.
-Some of the things we identified were the same as the points the CQC ones, while some were completely different!
+Some of the things we identified were the same points as the CQC ones, while some were completely different!
 But this process meant we could give them information for a focused response to their inspection report.

-More importantly it meant that we could give them useful feedback for the longer term – to help the organisation move forward and genuinely improve how they are run.
+More importantly it meant that we could give them useful feedback for the longer term – to help the organisation move forward in light of CQC compliance and genuinely improve how they are run.

 Real improvement, of course, is the only thing that will genuinely make a difference to ratings in the long term.
 And improving the way organisations are actually run is, of course, the real point of the whole process!

 Verita work collaboratively with organisations to develop policies and procedures, systems and infrastructure in order to address compliance concerns.
 If you’d like to find out more about the CQC compliance support we can offer, please book a free consultation or contact Ed Marsden on 020 7494 5670 or [email protected].